Frequently Asked Questions

 Was there an opportunity to review and comment on the draft Town Investment Plan?

-There has been significant stakeholder engagement; the People’s Panel, meetings with project sponsors and the Margate Town Deal Board meetings which have all helped to shape and inform the development of the Town Investment Plan.
-This sits alongside the evidence about the social and economic factors affecting Margate.
+Yes, there was significant community and stakeholder engagement.
+We also formed a People’s Panel and held regular meetings with project sponsors and the Margate Town Deal Board which all helped to inform the development of the Town Investment Plan.
+This sat alongside the evidence about the social and economic factors affecting Margate.

 What is the £750,000 accelerated funding for 53-57 High Street, Margate?

-The government asked all 101 towns for a “shovel ready project” that could be started immediately.
-Another criteria for this accelerated funding was ‘improvements to town centres, including repurposing empty commercial properties’ and this asset provides a significant regeneration opportunity for the town.
+The criteria for this accelerated funding was ‘improvements to town centres, including repurposing empty commercial properties’ and this asset provides a significant regeneration opportunity for the town.

-The timescales for submitting a proposal as part of this process were very tight but now we have received the funding, we are working at pace to flesh out the specific details of the project.
-Our ambition is to use the funding to carry out the necessary repairs required to make 53-57 High Street Margate secure, including a full refurbishment to the roof and stripping out of asbestos.
-There is currently a Listed Building Consent application in progress relating to the roof as the facade facing Cecil Square is Grade II listed.
+The £750,000 funding is therefore being used to carry out the necessary repairs required to make 51-57 High Street, Margate secure.
+Works include refurbishing the roof and a full strip out, including asbestos.
+A Listed Building Consent application has been approved relating to the roof as the facade facing Cecil Square is Grade II listed.
 These works will help restore a significant space within a key part of the town centre.

-The Council’s Project team for this accelerator fund is working with the Margate Town Deal Board on the delivery of this project.Permalink
+The Council’s Regeneration team is working with the Margate Town Deal Board on this project, and the renovation works started in November 2021.Permalink